Cyclenerd/google-cloud-gcp-openai-api/README.md

 ## Running Locally

-The software was tested on GNU/Linux and macOS with Python 3.12.
+The software was tested on GNU/Linux and macOS with Python 3.11 and 3.12.3 ([3.11.4](https://github.com/pydantic/pydantic/issues/9609) currently not working).
 If you want to use the software under Windows, you must set the environment variables with `set` instead of `export`.

 You should also create a [virtual environment](https://docs.python.org/3/library/venv.html) with the version of Python you want to use, and activate it before proceeding.